Radio Prague - news from the Czech Republic

 Filmmaker Jan Kaplan shares his memories and photographs of the famous author Bohumil Hrabal

 An exhibition of photographs of the internationally renowned author Bohumil Hrabal is currently on show at Lucerna Café in Prague.
-The collection of photos was taken by the Czech-born documentary filmmaker and photographer Jan Kaplan, based in London, who became friends with Hrabal in the 1990s, after giving him a tour of London.
-More
+The collection of photos was taken by the Czech-born documentary filmmaker and photographer Jan Kaplan, based in London,...

-Commentator Daniel Anýž: Zeman set to dominate Czech-US relations during Trump presidency

-What will Donald Trump’s presidency mean for Czech-US relations?
-And is his ex-wife Ivana really in line to become American ambassador to Prague?
-Ahead of Mr. Trump’s inauguration on Friday I discussed those questions and much more with Daniel Anýž, a well-known commentator on Czech-US affairs who was based in Washington for several years.
 More